denverpost/most-popular/README.md

 Be sure to share the spreadsheet with the email address stored in the ACCOUNT_USER env var.

+# Workflow

+1. Get the report for all articles
+2. Use writesheet.py to get the headlines into the spreadsheet (if you put all articles in the tab named "all," `python writesheet.py all` will do that.
+Unicode errors will output to the command line, just add those into the spreadsheet by hand.
+When the script stops and is restarted, it picks up where it left off (it starts at the first empty title row).
+3. Currently we don't have a way to get the article section, so that work needs to be done by hand.

 # License
 The MIT License (MIT)